Banknotes of the Romanian leu: 1991–1992 issue

+These images are to scale at 0.7 pixel per millimetre (18 pixel per inch).
+For table standards, see the banknote specification table.

 After the adoption of the new coat of arms with the Constitution of 1991, banknotes with the new coat of arms began to be printed.
 As a result of hyperinflation, not longer after the series was finished in May 1993, the new 10,000 Lei was introduced in 1994 (the first and only banknote with a segment thread that changes color (from purple to lime green)) as a result of the ongoing hyperinflation.